Mumche Specialty License in Israel

 Sliding Scale

 If you or a loved one are struggling with any of the following... -Depression -Anxiety/Worrying too much -Obsessive-Compulsive Disorder (OCD) -Low self-esteem -Perfectionism getting in the way of personal or professional growth -Becoming overwhelmed by decision-making ...I can help!
 My name is Ariel Penkower.
 I am a licensed psychologist with a doctorate in Clinical Psychology from Rutgers University.
 I made aliyah in 2012 after working for four years in a thriving group practice in New Jersey.
-Since then, I have worked with the CBT Institute of Israel and have developed a growing private practice.
-I am currently accepting new clients in Jerusalem, Efrat, and via Skype.
+Since then, I have worked with the CBT Institute of Israel and have developed a thriving private practice.
+I am currently accepting new clients in Jerusalem, Efrat, and via video sessions.
 My therapy is grounded in the principles of Cognitive Behavioral Therapy (CBT).
 CBT is a goal-oriented therapy approach that offers short-term, solution-based strategies, as well as options for long-term work.
 CBT understands and addresses the negative thought and behavior patterns that interfere with our functioning and emotional well-being.
 This approach will teach you how to replace those patterns with healthier, more positive ways of thinking and being.
 Throughout our time together, I will work hard to tailor the therapy specifically to your needs, based on a rich understanding of both your history and present concerns.
 I bring qualities of empathy, optimism, and expertise, key ingredients towards a positive therapy experience.
-I work with teens and adults of all ages.
+I work with older teens, and adults of all ages.
 Please call me to set up a convenient meeting time.
 I look forward to speaking with you.

 PsyD